CERC-Genomic-Medicine/HGDP_1KG_ancestry_inference/README.md

 ## To run:
 Running the entire pipeline should take ~24h
 ### Input: Study and reference VCFs
-- Input VCFs should be split by chromosome and named starting with "chr{#}."
+- Input VCFs should be split by chromosome and files should be named starting with "chr{#}."
 - Input VCFs should be gzipped.
 - Input VCFs should be indexed with corresponding '.tbi' files in the same location.
 - Study and reference files can be in different locations.